Arvaikheer

 Arvaikheer, also spelt Arwaiheer (Арвайхээр, [arw̜æˑˈçeːr]; "Barley Steppe") is the capital of Övörkhangai Aimag (province) and one of the most central points of Mongolia.

 It is a centre for traditional crafts, goat herding and equestrian sports, and hosts a large regional horse festival every year.
 Arvaikheer has a population of 19,058 (2000 census), 23,298 (2004 est.), 24,954 (2006 est.), 25,622 (2008 est.).
 Arvaikheer is by far the largest town in the aimag.

 Climate

 Arvaikheer has a cold semi-arid climate (Köppen climate classification BSk) with mild summers and relatively mild winters by Mongolian standards.
 The 30 degrees Celsius difference between average January and average July temperature makes it the mildest place in Mongolia, along with Tsetserleg in Arkhangai Province.
 It is located in a microclimate in the center of Mongolia which sees less harsh winters than the rest of the country.
-Its 1813 m elevation at the foot of the eastern hills of the Khangai Mountains augments its mildness by keeping it distant from cold air pools in low basins.
+Its 1813 m elevation at the foot of the eastern hills of the Khangai Mountains augments its mildness by keeping it distant from cold-air pools in low basins.
 Most precipitation falls in the summer as rain, with some snow in March, April and October.
 Winters are very dry.

+Administrative divisions

+The district is divided into 13 bags, which are: